Vaishnavism: Holy places

 Vrindavana is considered to be a holy place by several traditions of Krishnaism.
-It is a center of Krishna worship and the area includes places like Govardhana and Gokula associated with Krishna from time immemorial.
+It is a centre of Krishna worship and the area includes places like Govardhana and Gokula associated with Krishna from time immemorial.
 Many millions of bhaktas or devotees of Krishna visit these places of pilgrimage every year and participate in a number of festivals that relate to the scenes from Krishna's life on Earth.
 (Note: Klostermaier: "Bhagavad Gita and the Bhagavata Purana, certainly the most popular religious books in the whole of India.
 Not only was Krsnaism influenced by the identification of Krsna with Vishnu, but also Vaishnavism as a whole was partly transformed and reinvented in the light of the popular and powerful Krishna religion.
 Bhagavatism may have brought an element of cosmic religion into Krishna worship; Krishna has certainly brought a strongly human element into Bhagavatism [...]
 The center of Krishna-worship has been for a long time Brajbhumi, the district of Mathura that embraces also Vrindavana, Govardhana, and Gokula, associated with Krishna from time immemorial.
 Many millions of Krishna bhaktas visit these places ever year and participate in the numerous festivals that reenact scenes from Krshna's life on Earth.")

 On the other hand, Goloka is considered the eternal abode of Krishna, Svayam bhagavan according to some Vaishnava schools, including Gaudiya Vaishnavism and the Swaminarayan Sampradaya.
 The scriptural basis for this is taken in Brahma Samhita and Bhagavata Purana.